pahaz/cryptoassets/docs/source/gettingstarted.rst

 Creating the database structure
 ---------------------------------

-The example application uses `SQLite <http://www.sqlite.org/>`_ database.
-SQLite is a simple SQL database in a self-contained file.
-SQLite3 database driver is included in the default Python installation.
+The example application uses `SQLite <http://www.sqlite.org/>`_ database as a simple self-contained test database.

 Run the command to create the database tables::